 If you’re looking for the protein of a hamburger without all the saturated fat, these little beauties might just fit the bill.
 Their 14 grams of protein compare closely to a burger of the same size, with plenty of calcium and iron as well but only 4.5 grams of fat.

 5. Sliced Peaches

 Fresh, ripe peaches are one of the summer’s great delights, but they’re so fragile — and peak season is so short — that frozen is a good option for anyone who lives outside of peach-growing country.
-A 10-slice portion of frozen peaches accounts for just 146 calories, but provides 11% of your day’s fiber, more than twice your daily vitamin C requirement, and smaller but still valuable quantities of other vitamins and minerals.
+A 1-cup portion of frozen peaches accounts for just 80 calories, but provides 8% of your day’s fiber, nearly four times your daily vitamin C requirement, and smaller but still valuable quantities of other vitamins and minerals.

 6. Amy’s Whole Meals Cheese Enchilada

 This is serious comfort food that just happens to be pretty healthy as well.
-The single-serving container packs 17 grams of protein, a quarter of your day’s fiber, and plenty of vitamin A, vitamin C, calcium and iron as well.
+The single-serving container packs 16 grams of protein, 21% of your day’s fiber, and plenty of calcium and iron as well.